 Each metric will get a rating from one of the five options below.

 You should always focus on your advertising objective first.
 If your ad is meeting your goal it is likely not worth focusing on the ad relevance diagnostics listed above.
 Ads that are high performing can at times have below-average scores in these metrics.
 You would not want to hurt existing performance to chase a higher score in one of these metrics.

 Where these metrics truly help is when an ad is not performing well.
 You need to try and improve that performance.
-The three ad relevance diagnostics are now more useful in figuring out where Facebook sees a problem with your ad and can help you move the needle toward better performance.
+The three ad relevance diagnostics are now more useful in figuring out where Facebook sees a problem with your ad.
+Which can help you move the needle toward better performance.